 In addition to EC meetings, the Federation is entirely dedicated to listening to key issues and comments of its members.
 Every year the Federation will hold at least three General Meetings and an Annual General Meeting.
 These meetings are open to any member and are vital to decide future workloads, and guide and support the EC.

-The Federation may also seek the opinions of its members out with general meetings.
-It will do this as and when required by the EC and can be done through a range of ways.
-These might include; structured consultation, public events, attending member group meetings, networking with members, or another method decided to be the more effective.
+The Federation may also seek the opinions of its members outwith general meetings.
+It will do this as and when required by the EC and can be done in a range of ways, including structured consultations, public events, attending member group meetings and networking with members.

 How can you become involved in the Federation?